Caprese Lasagna with Spicy Turkey Sausage is fresh and light, yet filling and hearty. Perfect for summer, or any time of year!

 Pour the thickened sauce into a large, glass pyrex measuring cup, or bowl with a spout.
 This step is optional, but I think it makes the assembly of the lasagna a whole lot easier.

 Which is where we go next!
-Generously spray the bottom and sides of a 9×13″ baking dish, then pour in 1/4 cup sauce, and spread it around with a spatula.
+Generously spray a 9×13″ baking dish with nonstick spray then spread 1/4 cup Bechamel into the bottom.

 Place 3 cooked lasagna noodles long ways on top,